 LSB requirements mean that simply signposting at the start of the process is not enough.
 There is still a requirement to signpost at the end of the process.
 Signposting to LeO makes customers aware of all of their options and concludes the complaint by referring to a statutory independent scheme.

 Did you know that if you don’t tell consumers in your final response letter about the six-month time limit for bringing complaints then the six month clock never starts?
-Our Scheme Rules state that we cannot look at a complaint if it is brought to us more than 6 months after a final response has been issued by a firm.
+Our Scheme Rules (rule 4.4) state that we cannot look at a complaint if it is brought to us more than six months after a final response has been issued by a firm.
 This does not apply if the customer wasn’t made aware of the six month time limit.

 Inform customers that:-